AKUMA365/Pulse-Engine/README.md

 Deterministic C++ simulation engine designed for serious educational and research applications, with a focus on cardiac surgery simulations.

 ## Overview
-PulseSim Engine is a data-oriented, deterministic simulation engine that allows precise modeling of physiological systems.
+Pulse Engine is a data-oriented, deterministic simulation engine that allows precise modeling of physiological systems.
 Its primary goal is to provide a safe environment for studying and experimenting with simulation scenarios without risk to real subjects.

 ## Key Features